How to Grow Pumpkins: The Complete Guide

 Print Friendly and PDF

-It’s pumpkin picking season!
-How do you know when pumpkins are ready to be picked.
+Let’s give ‘em pumpkin to talk about!
+Have you ever dreamed of having a pumpkin patch, but you just don’t know where to start?
+How do you know when pumpkins are ready to be picked?
 Can you leave them on the vine too long?
 How do you cure a pumpkin so that it lasts?
-See our Pumpkin Growing Guide which covers everything from planting to harvesting.
+See our Pumpkin Growing Guide, which covers everything from planting to harvesting.

 About Pumpkins

 Did you know pumpkins have been grown in North America for almost 5,000 years?
-It’s a lot of fun to grow this native plant.
+This native plant is a lot of fun to grow.

 There are two requirements for growing this winter squash: 1) Having the space to grow them [ideally 1,000 square feet per plant for giant types, 50 to 100 square feet for regular-size varieties, and about 15 to 36 square feet for miniature types] and 2) having a long growing season [generally 75 to 100 frost-free days].
 Growers in northern locations need to plant by late May; in southern states, plant by early July.